sirbor/blog/content/notes/symbolic-self-completion-theory.md

 public and talk about the things I'm working on, but I don't want to hack myself into just getting the dopamine hits and never actually acting on my ideas.

+A similar worry is that the [[colophon|seed, budding, evergreen]] pipeline for notes and posts may suffer from the same core conceit.
+Writing a stub that becomes a [[tags/seed|seed]] gives me enough satisfaction that I never graduate it to [[tags/evergreen|evergreen]].
+In some cases it may just be that other things are more pressing or top of mind, but I can't help but worry about that.

+Even this note is a seed right now.
+I suppose we'll see if I'm able to expand on my thoughts more